vital-information-resource-under-siege/PWN-Challenges/inctf-pro-finals/thebet/README.md

 I am not good at shellcoding so I was like completely pissed at myself that maybe I can't solve this challenge or have to spend a day to atleast complete this challenge as my shellcoding skill is so bad..

-I was scratching my head and searching the net for some shellcodes that could work here..
+I was scratching my head for a long time and searching the net for some shellcodes that could work here..

 ![saw](https://memegenerator.net/img/instances/53645289/oh-wait-i-think-i-saw-something.jpg)